itxtx/rag_math_project/README.md

 The system features a modular design, primarily within the `src/` directory, promoting separation of concerns and maintainability:

-*(This section is well-detailed.
-Keep as is, perhaps just add a lead-in sentence if you like: "The architecture is composed of several interconnected Python modules, each responsible for a distinct part of the learning pipeline:")*

 * **data_ingestion/**: `latex_processor.py`, `latex_parser.py`, `pdf_parser.py`, `document_loader.py`, `concept_tagger.py`, `chunker.py`, `vector_store_manager.py`
 * **retrieval/**: `retriever.py`